Yellow ribbon: Israel

 Starting in August 2008, in the northern Israeli region of Galilee, yellow ribbons were tied to the left side mirrors of civilian cars as a symbol of the hope of the Israelis to free Israeli soldier Gilad Shalit who was held captive for five years in the Gaza Strip by Hamas.

 After the October 7th massacre by Hamas, families of hostages taken into Gaza launched a project of handing out yellow ribbons on the streets of Israel.
-Later on, sympathizers outside of Israel adopted the symbol in order to call for the release of the hostages.
+Later on, supporters outside of Israel adopted the symbol in order to call for the release of the hostages.

-The Hostages and Missing Families Forum introduced the yellow ribbon in 2023 as a symbol to call for the release of hostages currently held by Hamas, occasionally appearing alongside the slogan "Bring Them Home Now".
+The Hostages and Missing Families Forum introduced the yellow ribbon in 2023 as a symbol to call for the release of hostages taken by Hamas after the October 7 attacks (the last of whom were released in 2025), occasionally appearing alongside the slogan "Bring Them Home Now".
 Later in 2024, the yellow ribbon had gained recognition as a symbol calling for the hostages' release.

 Italy

 In Italy, the yellow ribbon is worn to support the prisoners of war (POWs).
 It has been used to support the two Italian marines during the diplomatic crisis between Italy and India (see 2012 Enrica Lexie case).